minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 * Now, when in the `pset1` directory, run the following command to start your editor and get programming!

+## About the use of variables

+All of these exercises are designed to be solvable without the use of variables.
+Even more so, they are *harder* to solve without variables!
+That is why you cannot use them in your solutions.
+That is because these exercises aim to learn you the first steps in algorithmic problem solving.
+The solutions to these exercises can be very elegantly expressed without variables.

 ## Problem 1

 Your first task is to solve a simple story-problem in Karel’s world.
 Suppose